microsoft/Windows-driver-samples/hid/firefly/README.md

 For information on how to build a driver using Microsoft Visual Studio, see [Building a Driver with Visual Studio and the WDK](https://docs.microsoft.com/windows-hardware/drivers/develop/building-a-driver).
 When you build the sample, MSBuild.exe creates luminous.lib, firefly.sys, flicker.exe, and sauron.dll.
 Copy these files as well as the KMDF coinstaller (wdfcoinstallerMMmmm.dll) and the INF file (firefly.inf) to a floppy disk or a temporary directory on the target system.

 > [!NOTE]
-> Information the user should notice even if skimmingYou can obtain redistributable framework updates by downloading the **wdfcoinstaller.msi** package from [WDK 8 Redistributable Components](https://go.microsoft.com/fwlink/p/?LinkID=253170).
+> You can obtain redistributable framework updates by downloading the **wdfcoinstaller.msi** package from [WDK 8 Redistributable Components](https://go.microsoft.com/fwlink/p/?LinkID=253170).
 This package performs a silent install into the directory of your Windows Driver Kit (WDK) installation.
 You will see no confirmation that the installation has completed.
 You can verify that the redistributables have been installed on top of the WDK by ensuring there is a redist\\wdf directory under the root directory of the WDK, %ProgramFiles(x86)%\\Windows Kits\\8.0.

 ## Installation